Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Energy Impact of Execution Schedules

-Table~\ref{tab:analysis-observations} summarizes the observations from the case studies above.
-The three factors that determine the execution schedule---SM allocation, communication launch timing, and GPU frequency---are (1) interdependent: changing one shifts the energy-optimal configuration of the others, and (2) highly impactful, with up to a 3.29$\times$ gap in time and energy consumption among the observed schedules.
-Therefore, optimizing time and energy requires \emph{joint control} of all three---this is the key insight that motivates the design of Kareus's optimization algorithm.
+Table~\ref{tab:analysis-observations} summarizes observations from the case studies.
+The three factors that determine the execution schedule---SM allocation, communication launch timing, and GPU frequency---are (1) interdependent: changing one shifts the energy-optimal configuration of the others, and (2) highly impactful, with up to a 3.29$\times$ gap in time and energy consumption across the observed schedules.
+Therefore, optimizing time and energy requires \emph{joint control} of all three.
+This is the key insight motivating the design of Kareus's optimization algorithm.

-In fact, joint control of GPU frequency and kernel scheduling is provably more energy-efficient than leaving GPU frequency control to the hardware's power controller. \begin{theorem} GPU frequency locked to the average frequency of a dynamic frequency schedule consumes less total energy. \end{theorem} This is because dynamic power draw is proportional to frequency cubed, so moments when frequency is higher increase dynamic energy consumption super-linearly, whereas moments when frequency is lower reduce dynamic energy consumption only sub-linearly.
-Appendix~\ref{apdx:frequency-theorem} provides a proof.
+In fact, joint control of GPU frequency and kernel scheduling is provably more energy-efficient than leaving GPU frequency control to the hardware's power controller (Appendix~\ref{apdx:frequency-theorem}).
+The intuition is that since dynamic power grows roughly with the cube of frequency,\footnote{Dynamic power is proportional to $V^2 f$.
+In NVIDIA GPUs, voltage scales roughly linearly with frequency (up to a certain point), so $V^2 f$ becomes $f^3$.} high-frequency periods cost more energy than what low-frequency periods save, so removing frequency variation reduces total dynamic energy.

 Our analysis also shows that opportunities for energy savings with execution schedule control are significant.
-For simplicity of analysis we have studied a single Attention layer with modest communication volume (tensor parallelism degree 4).
-However, even in this setting, without any GPU frequency scaling, the energy-optimal execution schedule (Figure~\ref{fig:analysis-vary-sm-4}) reduces energy consumption by 24.3\% and time by 12.3\% compared to the baseline Megatron-LM, and 7.1\% energy and 5.4\% time compared to Nanobatching.
+For simplicity of analysis, we have studied a single Attention layer with modest communication volume (tensor parallelism degree 4).
+Even in this setting, without any GPU frequency scaling, the energy-optimal execution schedule (Figure~\ref{fig:analysis-vary-sm-4}) reduces energy consumption by 24.3\% and time by 12.3\% compared to Megatron-LM, and 7.1\% energy and 5.4\% time compared to Nanobatching.
 Larger models, more GPUs, and additional parallelism dimensions (e.g., context parallelism) provide even greater opportunities, as we show in Section~\ref{sec:evaluation}.